 GLOBAL MARKETS-Stocks eye steepest slide since 2020 as central bankers roil markets

-LONDON, June 17 (Reuters) - World stocks headed for their worst week since markets' pandemic meltdown in March 2020 as leading central banks doubled down on tighter policy in an effort to tame inflation, setting investors on edge about future economic growth.
+NEW YORK, June 17 (Reuters) - World stocks whipsawed on Friday to edge closer to their worst week since markets' pandemic meltdown in March 2020, as leading central banks tightened policy in an effort to tame inflation, setting investors on edge about future economic growth.

-The biggest U.S. rate rise since 1994, the first such Swiss move in 15 years, a fifth rise in British rates since December and a move by the European Central Bank to bolster the indebted south ahead of future rises all took turns in roiling markets.

 The Bank of Japan was the only outlier in a week where money prices rose around the world, sticking with its strategy of pinning 10-year yields near zero on Friday.

-After a week of punchy moves across asset classes, world stocks .MIWD00000PUS were flat on Friday to take weekly losses to 5.5% and leave the index on course for the steepest weekly percentage drop in more than two years.
+After a week of punchy moves across asset classes, world stocks .MIWD00000PUS were down 0.7% on Friday to take weekly losses to over 6%, and leave the index on course for the steepest weekly percentage drop in more than two years.

+By late morning in New York, The Dow Jones Industrial Average .DJI fell 0.85%, the S&P 500 .SPX lost 0.73%, and the Nasdaq Composite .IXIC was flat.

+"(The) first-half (of) 2022 has not gone according to plan.
+Inflation, the war and lockdowns in China have derailed the global recovery," economists at Bank of America said in a note to clients, adding that they see a 40 percent chance of a recession in the United States next year as the Federal Reserve continues to raise rates.

+"Our worst fears around the Fed have been confirmed: they fell way behind the curve and are now playing a dangerous game of catch up.
+We look for GDP growth to slow to almost zero, inflation to settle at around 3% and the Fed to hike rates above 4%."

+Fears that the Fed's policy tightening could bring about a recession slowed the rise in U.S. yields and supported Treasury prices.
+Yields fall when prices rise.
+Ten-year Treasury yields US10YT=RR retreated to 3.2483%, from 3.305%.
+US/

+"The more aggressive line by central banks adds to headwinds for both economic growth and equities," said Mark Haefele, Chief Investment Officer at UBS Global Wealth Management.
+"The risks of a recession are rising, while achieving a soft landing for the U.S. economy appears increasingly challenging."

-Overnight in Asia, the dollar JPY=EBS climbed 1.9% against the yen to 134.70 in volatile trade, while MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell to a five-week low, dragged by selling in Australia.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell to a five-week low, dragged by selling in Australia.
 Japan's Nikkei .N225 fell 1.8% and headed for a weekly drop of almost 7%.

-“The more aggressive line by central banks adds to headwinds for both economic growth and equities," Mark Haefele, Chief Investment Officer at UBS Global Wealth Management, said.
-"The risks of a recession are rising, while achieving a soft landing for the US economy appears increasingly challenging.”

-Data from analysts at Bank of America showed more than 88% of the stock indexes it tracks are trading below their 50-day and 200-day moving average, leading markets "painfully oversold".

 Bonds and currencies were jittery after a rollercoaster week.